iverabrahamsen/lelo_ex_sky130a/README.md

 # How

-Followed a tutorial by Carsten Wullf from the course TFE4188 Advanced Integrated Circuits.
+Followed a tutorial by Carsten Wulff from the course TFE4188 Advanced Integrated Circuits.

 # What